Bonis Airfield

 Josh McDade surveyed from the air in December 1999:

-"The photos were taken from a Heuy helicopter.
+"The photos were taken from a Huey helicopter.
 I daunt remember from what height.
 It was probably between 1,000 and 5,000'.
 We were low because I asked to take photos of it and it was a short time until we landed at Buka.
-Indeed this bombed airfield was not far at all from the Buka passage.
+Indeed this bombed airfield was not far at all from the Buka Passage.
 The distance from the passage was not large, probably under 5 kilometers.
 There appeared to be two separate strips.
 I definitely remember it being on the NE side of the mainland.
 We were flying from Loloho to Buka.

 Justin Taylan visited in September 2003: